1. Installation of Checkmk on a Linux server

 Your Checkmk system is now ready for use.
 For a brief tutorial on how to configure Checkmk and start monitoring, please read our Introduction to monitoring with Checkmk guide.

-2. Upgrading from the demo version to the full version
+2. Upgrading from the Free Edition to the full version

-The demo version can be easily upgraded to the full version at any time by purchasing a subscription.
+The Free Edition can be easily upgraded to the full version at any time by purchasing a subscription.
 Install an additional and suitable Standard Edition or Managed Services Edition package.
 This will appear as a new version, which then via a version upgrade can be defined as the target version.
 The exact procedure for the upgrade is comprehensively described in its own article.
-In the same article you will also find a section detailing an upgrade from the demo version to the full version.
+In the same article you will also find a section detailing an upgrade from the Free Edition to the full version.